PC-trollbox/pcos3/how-to/automatically-configure-pcos3.md

      - `autoInitNewInstalls`: Automatically initiate the disk for new installations.
    - `autoRestart`: Automatically restart the system after installation.
 Set to `"kexec"` to use faster reboots.
    - `defaultLocale`: Set the locale automatically to the following value.
-8. Go to `os_system/combine_into_index/apps/secondstage.js` for setup configuration.
-9. Uncomment the partial example of `automatic_configuration`.
-10. Set `automatic_configuration`:
-   - `startSetup`: Automatically start the setup process.
+   - `secondstage`: Setup-like control post-modularization.
     - `createAccount`: Set user account details:
       - `password`: Set the user password.
       - `darkMode`: Set dark mode preference.
       - `create`: Create the new user automatically.
       - `username`: Set the username.
       - `lockUsername`: Prevent the user from changing the username.
-     - `onlyOnNewInstall`: Only create a new user on a new installation.
-     - `defaultLocale`: Set the locale of the user automatically to the following value.
-   - `updateOSLink`: Place an "Update OS" link on the desktop.
     - `appHarden`: The appHarden file (see How to secure the system, step 3)
     - `network`: The network.json file
       - `url`: Set the WebSocket proxy URL.
       - `ucBits`: Set the user-customizable part of the network address.
-   - `autoClose`: Automatically close the installer to log in.
-   - `restartOnClose`: Restart after closing the installer (with `autoClose`).
-Set to `"kexec"` to use faster reboots.
+      - `hostname`: Set the automatic hostname.
+      - `updates`: Set the update server.
-10. Run `os_system/keypair.js` to generate the OS PKI.
+8. Run `os_system/keypair.js` to generate the OS PKI.
-11. Run `os_system/combine_into_index/combine.js -b<YOUR_BRANCH_NAME_HERE>`.
+9. Run `os_system/module_combine/combine.js -b<YOUR_BRANCH_NAME_HERE>`.
-12. Perform self-hosting steps to see the changes. (see readme.md)
+10. Perform self-hosting steps to see the changes. (see readme.md)